mtumilowicz/java9-classloaders/README.md

     It is implemented by the `sun.misc.Launcher$ExtClassLoader` class.
 * **System class loader** - loads code found on `java.class.path`, which maps to the `CLASSPATH` environment variable.
 It is implemented by the `sun.misc.Launcher$AppClassLoader` class.

+### thread classloader context
+* every Thread has a context classloader associated with it (unless it was created by native code)
+* is set via the `Thread.setContextClassLoader()` method
+    * by default thread will inherit its context classloader from its parent Thread
+* the hierarchy of threads is rooted at the primordial thread (the one that runs the program)
+    * the context class loader of the primordial thread is set to the class loader that loaded the application
+    * unless you explicitly change the thread's context class loader, its context class loader will be the application's class loader

 ## properies
 `ClassLoader` in Java works on three principle: